grimlockx/File-Thingie-2.5.7-RCE/README.md

 # File Thingie 2.5.7 - RCE

 Arbitary File Upload discovered by Cakes: https://www.exploit-db.com/exploits/47349.
-This PoC exploits the discovered vulnerability and generates and uploads a reverse shell.
+This PoC exploits the discovered vulnerability and generates and uploads a webshell.

 ## Usage